RichardLi6/UsingCommandLine/docs/DeletingFiles.md

 <b>Conclusion</b>

-At the end of the conclusion, you will
+At the end of the conclusion, you will learn the following:

 ✅ How to delete files